 Not yet.
 Think of War Room as an operational overlay for live litigation.
 You still keep billing, intake, and HR in whatever you already use.

-During beta, we are treating security as a core feature: restricted access, conservative integrations, and clear data boundaries between War Room and modules like Evidence Vault.
+During beta, security is a core feature: restricted access, conservative integrations, and clear data boundaries between War Room and modules like Evidence Vault.
 Deployment options will expand over time.